La Maison en Petits Cubes ("The House of Small Cubes") is a 2008 animated short film (12 minutes) directed by Kunio Kato.

-- In the Style of...: This film does not look like Japanese anime at all, instead resembling French animation, which is no doubt the reason for the international title.
+- In the Style of: This film does not look like Japanese anime at all, instead resembling French animation, which is no doubt the reason for the international title.

-- Mime and Music-Only Cartoon: Dialog-free.
+- Mime and Music-Only Cartoon: The short is entirely dialog-free.

 - Ruins of the Modern Age: Eventually the film reveals that there was a major city where the old man lives.
 Only a couple of building tops are still visible.